MicrosoftDocs/power-automate-docs/articles/edit-solution-aware-flow.md

     The flow will now be visible in **My flows**.

-    >[!NOTE]
-    >
+    > [!NOTE]
-    >If the save takes a few seconds, it's possible to return to **My flows** before that's completed.
+    > If the save takes a few seconds, it's possible to return to **My flows** before that's completed.
 If that happens, refresh the browser screen to view the flow.

-### "Save As" with unmanaged solution context
+### Save As with unmanaged solution context

 1. In [Power Automate](https://powerautomate.com), select **Solutions** from the menu on the left.